 "While I was working on my music treatise, I scarcely left my room for a week on end.
 One Tuesday a young man from Magdalen came to see me and dined in my room.
-The following Sunday I was invited to dine with a friend from the town, and while dressing for the occasion I could not find my valuable swordbelt and scabbard, worth ten French gold pieces.
+The following Sunday I was invited to dine with a friend from the town, and while dressing for the occasion I could not find my valuable sword-belt and scabbard, worth ten French gold pieces.
 I asked everyone in college if they knew anything about it, but with no success.
-I therefore drew a horary chart for the moment at which I had noticed the loss, and deduced from the position of Mercury and other features that the thief was a talkative youth situated in the East, the stolen goods must now be in the South.
+I therefore drew a horary chart for the moment at which I had noticed the loss, and

-69 Roberto Fludd, alias de Fluctibus.
+Roberto Fludd, alias de Fluctibus.
 Utrisque Cosmi Historia, Tractatus secundus, DE NATURÆ SIMILIA SEU Technica macrocosmi historia.
 Oppenheim: 1618, treatise 2, ch.
 6, part 1.
 The English text can be found in: Jocelyn Godwin, Robert Fludd, Boulder: Shambala, 1979, p.
 6. The French rendering of the 2nd treatise is from Pierre Piobb; Robert Fludd, Étude de Macrocosme, Traité d'Astrologie Générale (De Astrologia).
 Paris: H. Daragon, Libraire - Éditeur, 1907, where the text can be found in book 6, pp. 258-260.